-It’s safe to say that there are some of us who like to stay away from the hustle-bustle of commercial tourist destinations.
-So go ahead, channel your inner Robert Frost and take the road less travelled with these offbeat weekend getaways from Delhi.
+It’s safe to say that there are some of us who like to stay away from the hustle-bustle of commercial tourist destinations on New Year’s eve.
+So go ahead, channel your inner Robert Frost and say hello to 2017 on a road less travelled with these offbeat weekend getaways from Delhi.

 Surrounded by six acres of lush green cardamom forest area, Bon Farm House in Sikkim fits the bill for a quiet getaway in the hills.
 The food here is cooked with the freshest of ingredients; you even have the option of trying your hand at cooking a few authentic Sikkimese dishes yourself.
 If you’re looking for some TLC, try Dotho—a Sikkimese hot-stone herbal bath.